 Don't forget their dog food!

-If the mosquitoes are biting, using a mosquito repellant which is sprayed on a dog bandana, then placed around your dog’s neck can help to reduce their numbers.
+If the mosquitoes are biting, using a mosquito repellant that is sprayed on a dog bandana, then placed around your dog's neck can help to reduce their numbers.

 Fireworks, Campfires, and other scary things